 Nevertheless, it is important that an accurate estimate of these loads is obtained together with the nature of the loading (whether concentrated or distributed), since they could form a significant proportion of the overall gravity loading on the purlins.
 Particular care should be taken where the purlins are required to support concentrated loads.
 Gutters and their supporting structure require special attention, as the loads associated with them are often very high.
 Designers need to consider the weight of the gutters plus that of their contents (water or snow).
 Specific information on the specified gutter system should be sought from the gutter manufacturers.

-During the construction stage, the purlins may still be required to carry significant gravity loads, but without the benefit of any restraint provided by the cladding.
+During the construction stage, the purlins may still be required to carry significant gravity loads (from stacked materials), but without the benefit of any restraint provided by the cladding.
 The magnitude of the construction load will depend largely on the cladding installation procedure and the materials, plant and labour used.
-The cladding installation sequence, in particular, can have a significant effect on the buckling resistance of a purlins, due to its influence on the unrestrained length and the location of the load within the span.
-It is therefore essential that the designer takes account of the proposed method of working when specifying the purlins.
-Preferably, this should be achieved by dialogue between the roofing contractor and the designer at the time of the purlin specification.

 Excessive deflection under purlin or rail self weight, or under the action of construction loads prior to the fixing of the cladding, can lead to difficulties for the cladding installation.
 This should be addressed by careful consideration of the likely construction loading and by specifying a method of cladding installation that avoids overloading the unrestrained purlins.
 Gutters are especially sensitive to deflections, due to the need to avoid backfalls.